DevMountain/Continuum/README.md

 	* note: Use the `requestAuthorization` function that is a part of `UNUserNotificationCenter`.
 3. Register the App to receive push notifications `application.registerForRemoteNotifications()`

+### Black Diamond
+Add an activity indicator view that shows on screen while the fetch posts function is running and that is hidden once the posts have been fetched.